marcoabrantess/pedidos-aws/README.md

 The infrastructure can be easily deployed using the provided CloudFormation template (`template.yaml`).
 Configure the required parameters such as S3 bucket names and keys for the ZIP packages containing Lambda function code.

-## Future Improvements

-- Implement a Dead-Letter Queue (DLQ) for messages that fail to be processed.
-- Advanced monitoring with CloudWatch Alarms and Dashboards.
-- Improved exception handling and detailed logs for easier debugging.

----

-Built with :heart: using AWS Serverless technologies.

 ---

 # Processamento de Pedidos com AWS Serverless